Influence of Ferromagnetic Interlayer Exchange Coupling on Current-induced Magnetization Switching and Dzyaloshinskii-Moriya Interaction in Co/Pt/Co Multilayer System: Results and Discussion

-The following scenario is proposed to explain the CIMS behaviour: in the top Co layer, the current-induced SOT damping-like effective field ($\mathbf{H}_\textrm{DL} \sim \mathbf{m} \times \mathbf{e}_y$) acts oppositely on domains with $+m_z$ and $-m_z$ components, i.e., for positive currents, +$H_\textrm{DL}$ forces $+m_z$ domains to switch, while $-H_\textrm{DL}$ pushes $-m_z$ domains back to the perpendicular direction.
+The following scenario explains the behavior of CIMS: in the top Co layer, the current-induced SOT damping-like effective field ($\mathbf{H}_\textrm{DL} \sim -\mathbf{m} \times \mathbf{e}_y$) acts oppositely on domains with $+m_z$ and $-m_z$ components, i.e., for positive currents, +$H_\textrm{DL}$ forces $+m_z$ domains to switch, while $-H_\textrm{DL}$ pushes $-m_z$ domains back to the perpendicular direction.
 On the other hand, the spin current flowing into the bottom Co layer has the opposite sign.
-Therefore, SOT stabilizes the $+m_z$ domains while switching the $-m_z$ domains in this layer (Fig. \ref{fig:schemat_przelaczania}(a).
-The SOT field effect on an uncoupled and fully symmetric trilayer is depicted in Fig.\ref{fig:schemat_przelaczania}(a).
+Therefore, SOT stabilizes the $+m_z$ domains while switching the $-m_z$ domains in this layer (Fig.\ref{fig:schemat_przelaczania}(a).
+Firstly we discuss the effect of the SOT field on an uncoupled and fully symmetric trilayer as depicted in Fig.\ref{fig:schemat_przelaczania}(a).
 When the current pulse reaches a critical amplitude value, each of the Co layers can switch only partially.
-However, we note that in a fully symmetric and uncoupled case, the SOT would not result in resistance change.
+However, we note that, in a fully symmetric and uncoupled case, the SOT would not result in a resistance change.
 Then, the increase of $-m_z$ in one layer would be balanced by the increase of $+m_z$ in the second layer, which is illustrated in Fig.\ref{fig:schemat_przelaczania}(a) with horizontal arrows pointing in opposite directions.
-However, thin Pt devices (region II) are far from the symmetric case(Ref.\citen{ogrodnik_study_2021}).
-The top and bottom interfaces differ, and therefore the magnitudes of effective $H_\textrm{DL}$ fields acting on each Co are not equal.
-Moreover, the magnetic anisotropies in both layers are different and a large ferromagnetic IEC is present in this region.\cite{ogrodnik_study_2021} For this reason, when the lower Co layer switches, the ferromagnetic coupling forces the magnetization of the upper Co layer to switch as well.
-The mechanism is illustrated in Fig.\ref{fig:schemat_przelaczania}(b).
+However, thin Pt devices (region II) are far from the symmetric case (Ref.\citen{ogrodnik_study_2021}).
+In \ref{fig:schemat_przelaczania}(b) we show the scenerio of the coupled and asymmetric case.
+The top and bottom interfaces differ, and therefore the magnitudes of effective $H_\textrm{DL}$ fields acting on each Co are not equal, as shown in our previous paper \cite{ogrodnik_study_2021} .
+Moreover, the magnetic anisotropies in both layers are different, and a large ferromagnetic IEC is present in this region.\cite{ogrodnik_study_2021} For this reason, when the lower Co layer switches, the ferromagnetic coupling forces the magnetization of the upper Co layer to switch as well.

-The switching process results in a higher resistance related to a larger number of domains with magnetization pointing in the +z, rather than the -z direction, in both Co layers.
+The switching process results in a higher transversal resistance related to a larger number of domains with magnetization pointing in the +z, rather than the -z direction, in both Co layers.